"We are a boring B2B provider; social media doesn’t work for us."

 Sometimes using your product requires basic knowledge of a particular topic - or the product is just a part of a complex solution.
 Tap into those questions that aren’t directly related to your product but are critical to answer to get the sales over the line.

 Take a broad view and think about the questions your customers will see as an obstacle to buy.
 Removing those obstacles with content will rocket your sales.

 To give you an example, using Flockler requires basic knowledge of social media marketing and we might share tips and tricks on how to run a successful Facebook competition.
-On the other hand, more advanced customers are asking us about influencer marketing so we’ve created a full series of posts on how to create an influencer marketing campaign.
+On the other hand, many customers like to see how others are using our product and posts like 10 inspiring examples of a social media wall highlight some of our favourite clients.